 Another principle I learned growing up in a small Midwest town was to always treat others as you’d want to be treated.
 Sounds simple, but in a hometown where “your parents knew if you’d been acting up before you even got home”, this was ingrained at an early age.
 I still value this principle and strive to run my business with it in mind.

 Transitioning to the business world from college, I was blessed with an incredible opportunity and a bit of luck.
 I learned about Advisors Excel through a friend and joined the startup company as the 12th employee in 2007.
-At the time, the company was a small, unheard of brokerage company in Topeka, KS.
-Today, Advisors Excel employs over 450 employees and is the largest independent insurance brokerage company in the United States, generating over $6.5B of assets last year.
+At the time, our company was a small, unheard of brokerage company in Topeka, KS.
+Today, Advisors Excel employs over 530 employees and is the largest independent insurance brokerage company in the United States, our advisors gathered over $12B of assets last year.
 Featured in Tony Robbin’s recent NY Times Best Seller MONEY Master the Game, it’s been an amazing ride watching our small little company “grow up” and become recognized as the industry’s leader in the space.